Asturias amateur football team

-The Asturias amateur team is composed of Asturian players of Tercera División and lower divisions.
-This team plays in the UEFA Regions' Cup, and their most important achievement was to qualify to the Final tournament of the 2003 UEFA Regions' Cup, after winning the Spanish stage and winning all their previous matches in the European rounds.
+The Asturias amateur football team is a football team composed of Asturian players of Tercera División and lower divisions.
+The team plays in the UEFA Regions' Cup, with their most important achievement being qualification to the Final tournament of the 2003 UEFA Regions' Cup after winning the Spanish stage and all previous matches in the European rounds.

 History

 The Asturias amateur team was created to defend the Asturian Country in the UEFA Regions' Cup.
 The team made its debut on 18 May 2000 in 3-2 loss to Andalusia.